 (c) At the expiry of the timeframe specified in paragraph (1) (b), provide the Commission with the scoping report, any stakeholder comments received, and any responses to those comments from the applicant or Contractor.

-6. The Commission shall consider a scoping report submitted in accordance with this regulation, and any comments and responses received, in accordance with any Standards and taking into account Guidelines.
-Based on this review, the Commission approve a scoping report, disapprove it or make recommendations to the applicant or Contractor regarding the proposed Environmental Impact Assessment, accompanied by a detailed rationale.
+6. The Commission shall consider a scoping report submitted in accordance with this regulation, and any comments and responses received, in accordance with any applicable Standards and taking into account Guidelines.
+Based on this review, the Commission shall, within 60 days following the receipt of the report and any comments or responses under paragraph (5)(c), approve a scoping report, disapprove it or make recommendations to the applicant or Contractor regarding the proposed Environmental Impact Assessment, accompanied by a detailed rationale.

 7. The Commission’s recommendations under the previous paragraph [paragraph 6] may include recommendation: